-The results which this procedure produced, as seen in \Cref{tab:1_qubit_results,,tab:2_qubit_results,,tab:3_qubit_results}, were very promising in that the single qubit results demonstrated excellent accuracy to the experimental data, while having these results replicated by the 2-qubit subsystems which were internally consistent, and finally the 3-qubit system to confirm this accurate extraction.
 These results not only reflect the findings of the $T_1$ sequences discussed previously, about the generalised form of the Hamiltonian and more accurate decay parameters, but also confirm the viability of this method to predict larger systems of qubits.
-This means that multiple 2-qubit systems can be run and analysed, similarly to tomography procedures, and then be used to extract parameters and act as a form of calibration, but then also be stitched together through tensor products to obtain a tomography of a larger system which would ordinarily grow exponentially in difficulty.
+This means that multiple 2-qubit systems can be run and analysed, similarly to tomography procedures, and then used to extract parameters and act as a form of calibration.
+The 2-qubit results can also be combined through tensor products to obtain a tomography of a larger system which would ordinarily grow exponentially in difficulty.

 This method is, however, fairly unreliable as a self-contained single-run tomography procedure which is mostly the fault of the backend rather than the method.
 The backend is hindered by the amount of traffic it faces with it being a cloud-based open-access service which occasionally leads to queue times lasting longer than several calibrations which occur hourly.
-This leads to some experiments being run on different calibration profiles and after different reset periods which affect the hardware parameters dictating the qubit dynamics which finally leads to inconsistencies in the extracted optimal data which destroys the integrity of the tomography.
-Additionally, as the backend is open access, the attainable information is fairly limited, for example with the device temperatures which would be able to be monitored more efficiently with direct access to the devices.
-Although this method is meant to be useful especially in such cases to extract information which is not being actively monitored, there is a significant distance to cross in the feedback from the devices which are ultimately controlled by the backend compilation which provides a larger margin for error between the gate composition and the execution of the quantum circuits.
+This leads to some procedures being run on different calibration profiles and after different reset periods which affect the hardware parameters dictating the qubit dynamics, which finally leads to inconsistencies in the extracted optimal data, which destroys the integrity of the tomography.
+Additionally, as the backend is open-access, the attainable information is fairly limited, for example with the device temperatures, which would be able to be monitored more efficiently with direct access to the devices.
+Although this method is meant to be useful especially in such cases to extract information which is not being actively monitored, there is a significant improvement to be made in the feedback from the devices which are ultimately controlled by the backend compilation which provides a larger margin for error between the gate composition and the execution of the quantum circuits.